jermspeaks/continued-learning/posts/vim.md

 * `:help <command>` for help on any command

+## Initial Setup

+Honestly, the vim editor looks slim.
+But that's because I didn't know about it's different modes.
+That's the beauty of vim.

+### Modes

+- Command Mode
+- Insert Mode

+### Line Numbers

+Where are my line numbers?
+Simply type the following.

+`:set number`

+To remove the numbers, you can use this command.

+`:set nonumber`

 ## Plugins

 Vim, like other text editors, has an ecosystem of plugins.